ihasTaco/ValleyCast/README.md

 ---

-## ✅ Features (v0.1.6)
+## ✅ Features (v0.1.7)

+- **NEW! | ✅ Week-End & Month-End Recording Logic**
+  Automatically restarts recording at the start of a new day, week or month (based on config flags)

+- **NEW! | 🔧 Smarter Recording Prompts**
+  No more false alerts during intentional restarts; player gets notified only when recording stops unexpectedly

 - **NEW! | 🔄 Hot Reload Config**
   Reload your `config.json` in-game via F5 or a config menu toggle

-- **NEW! | 📝 OBS Text Source Updates**
+- **📝 OBS Text Source Updates**
   Automatically updates OBS text sources with in-game info like day, season, year (fully customizable)

 - **🎛 Integrated Mod Settings**
   Uses GMCM to manage all mod config in-game

 - **🎥 OBS Recording Control**
-  Start/stop recordings based on events like save load or day-end
+  Start/stop recordings based on events like save load, week/month transitions, or player prompts

 - **🔔 In-Game Notifications**
-  Get alerts when OBS connects, disconnects, or config is reloaded
+  Get alerts when OBS connects, disconnects, or stops recording

 - **🪵 Robust Logging**
   Logs all OBS communication and mod activity to SMAPI console